BlueBrain/web-data-container/README.md

 # Random Access Buffer
-This repository contains the Python codec for RandomAccessBuffer (RAB) file format
+This repository contains the Python codec for RandomAccessBuffer (RAB) file format.

 # What's RAB?
 RAB is a container format, rather generic but originally thought for containing scientific datasets where precision and integrity matters.
 It is close to HDF5 and yet very far.
-It can handle multiple datasets with their metadata ubt contrary to HDF5 it is very easy to decode, even from within a web browser in JS.
+It can handle multiple datasets with their metadata but contrary to HDF5 it is very easy to decode or write a parser for, even from within a web browser in native JS.

 # Features
 - multi-dataset, multi modality
 - Each dataset is identified by a string of the user's choice.
 This name or id is unique in a RAB file
 - Optimised for numerical typed datasets (single numbers and arrays or numbers, multidimensional, any type from uint8 to float64)
-- Datasets can be objects (utf-8 JSON, binary encoded, optionally compressed)
+- Datasets can be objects (utf-8 YAML, binary encoded, optionally compressed)
 - Datasets can be text (utf-8, binary encoded, optionally compressed)
 - Datasets can be blobs/bytes/files, just like an archive (optionally compressed)
-- Datasets can be tablar data (i.g.
-Pandas Dataframe fonr a CSV file) with columns of viarious types (optionally compressed)
+- Datasets can be spreadsheet data (i.g.
+Pandas Dataframe from a CSV file) with columns of viarious types (optionally compressed)
-- Each dataset can be linked to as many metadata as necessary (utf-8 JSON, with arrays, complex objects, numbers and strings)
+- Each dataset can be linked to as many metadata as necessary (utf-8 YAML, with arrays, complex objects, numbers and strings)
 - Fast random access to any dataset: no need to read/parse the whole file to access a specific dataset
 - Deep random access within numerical datasets: can pick a single value within a numerical dataset, given its N-dimensional position, without having to load the whole dataset in memory (good for lookups)
 - Self-describing, schemaless